-U.S. assistance seeks to increase the professionalism and capacity of the Senegalese Armed Forces, as well as to support increased agricultural production, improved health care, and better basic education.
+U.S. assistance seeks to support increased agricultural production, improved health care, and better basic education as well as to increase the professionalism and capacity of the Senegalese Armed Forces.
 U.S. assistance also aims to help consolidate democratic outcomes resulting from Senegal's 2012 presidential and legislative elections, while continuing to support Senegal's efforts in anti-corruption, transparency, and good governance.

 Bilateral Economic Relations

 Senegal is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
 U.S. exports to Senegal include oil, vehicles, machinery, plastic, rice, and textile articles.
 U.S. imports from Senegal include processed food, cosmetic products and seafood.
 The two countries have signed a bilateral investment treaty.
 The United States also has a trade and investment framework agreement with the Economic Community of West African States (ECOWAS), of which Senegal is a member.

 Senegal and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

 Senegal maintains an embassy in the United States at 2215 M St NW, Washington, DC (tel.
 (202) 234-0540).

 More information about Senegal is available from the Department of State and other sources, some of which are listed here: